MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/distribute.md

 5. Select the **Beta Testers** group you just made.
 6. Click **Next** and then **Distribute build**.

-Alternatively, you can upload a .ipa file from your computer:
+Alternatively, you can upload your own .ipa file from XCode:
 1. Navigate to the **Distribute** tab in the portal.
 2. Select the **Beta Testers** distribution group you just made.
 3. Click **Distribute new release** at the top of the page.